-Request for a transcript may be made in the Office of the Registrar or via the National Student Clearinghouse portal found on the school's website.
+Request for a transcript may be made in the Office of the Registrar or via Parchment and the National Student Clearinghouse portal found on the school's website https://wheeling.edu/academics/registrars-office/student-records/.
 A processing fee is charged for each official transcript requested to be sent in any format.
 Students with an outstanding financial obligation to the University will have all transcripts held until that obligation has been met.
-Current students may obtain their unofficial transcripts through their student portal on Academus, which is also where they can obtain semester grade reports.
+Current students may obtain their unofficial transcripts through their student portal on Self Service, which is also where they can obtain semester grade reports.
 The transcript is a student's official academic record of courses taken with final assigned grades, semester and cumulative GPAs, and any conferred degrees earned while attending the institution.